vipul-sharma20/compressr/README.rst

 =========

 A text compression script to reduce text length.
-A handy tool to use while posting text content with some word limit as a constraint for eg: Twitter, SMS etc.
+A handy tool to use while posting text content with some character limit as a constraint for eg: Twitter, SMS etc.

 This is still under developement.
 Please take some time to look at the code; I would love to hear your feedback: